LettsArt is a British startup and the first secure, NFT enabled artist website platform.

 LettsArt's Web3 artist gallery model is timely as creators look to better monetise their followers and supporters on social media, including on Instagram, TikTok and Twitter.
 Selling their art directly to their supporters and the growing number of online collectors could prove highly effective.

 LettsArt provides a secure environment for NFT art transactions.
 Both the creators and the collectors register with the site and provide profile information.
-Tackling issues NFT's have had with fraud.
+Thus this has been tackling issues NFT's have had with fraud.
 We all remember how the platform which sold an NFT of Jack Dorsey's first tweet for $2.9 million had to halt most transactions for a period of time because people were selling tokens of content that did not belong to them, its founder said, calling this a "fundamental problem" in the fast-growing digital assets market.

 LettsArt believes their platform has the potential to attract a significant number of creators and provide a transparent and efficient art marketplace for collectors worldwide.
 They argue that the current, fragmented art market is plagued with inefficiencies and a lack of transparency.
 There is no stock exchange style clearing house for art and little direct support for the artists and artist sales.